tripleee/SmokeDetector-wiki/Commands.md

  - `f` is the same as `fp-`
  - `k` is the same as `tpu-`
  - `n` is the same as `naa-`

+# Message deletion
+Messages by SmokeDetector can be deleted within 2 minutes after they were posted by using the `del`, `remove`, or `gone` commands.
+After 2 minutes are up, SmokeDetector cannot delete its own messages in response to those commands, so any deletion after that window must be done by a moderator.

+Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers if the relevant post is deleted before the 2-minute window is up; this does not apply in Charcoal HQ.

+Messages will also be deleted if they are fed back on as a false positive within the 2-minute window.

 # Shortcut commands